A visa is required. We can assist in processing this document.

 The Tourist e-Visa costs USD 50.00.
 Additionally, there is a service fee of USD 25.00 for standard processing.
 For rush processing and super rush processing the service fee is USD 55.00 and USD 85.00, respectively.

 It depends on the processing time you choose.
 We offer three options:

 - Super Rush Processing: 12 hours

-The Myanmar tourist e-Visa is valid for 90 days after today.
-This means you must enter Myanmar within 90 days after today.
-It is a single entry visa and allows for a maximum stay of 28 days Total.
+The Myanmar tourist e-Visa is valid for 90 days after issued.
+This means you must enter Myanmar within 90 days after issued.
+It is a Single Entry visa and allows for a maximum stay of 28 days Total.

 Applicant’s passport should have at least 6-months validity from the time of entry into Myanmar and at least one blank page.